** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 else { CalcNumber = NumberA/3.14; }

-- if the value of the NumberA field is bigger than 3, then the value of the CalcNumber will be calculated from the value NumberA * 3.14, else the value of the CalcNumber will be calculated from the value NumberA / 3.14
+If the value of the NumberA field is bigger than 3, then the value of the CalcNumber will be calculated from the value NumberA * 3.14, else the value of the CalcNumber will be calculated from the value NumberA / 3.14.

-for() {} - A For loop is used to define number of executions (iterations) of defined code block (calculations/commands).
+for() {} - A For loop is used to define the number of executions (iterations) of a defined code block (calculations/commands).
 It is used to access values of fields with multiple values or fields in repeatable groups.

 The correct syntax is the following: for(var i=n; i<=m; i=i+k){code bloc}